BrelsfordAlex/Genesis/Genesis app/README.md

 - Must have nodeJS installed to run server

 # 0) install dependencies
--In CMD cd to auth-server folder
+- In CMD cd to auth-server folder
--npm install AND THEN
+- npm install AND THEN
--In CMD cd to client
+- In CMD cd to client
--npm install
+- npm install

 # 1) Start the Server
 - Navigate to the initial directory and open Start_server.bat